yoavweber/SE_02---Algorithms-and-Data-Structures/data_structure/graph/graph.md

 ​
 ## Graph travers(BFS)
-BFS is a way to travers a graph. it's usesed queues which keeps track of which vertices to process next.
+BFS is a way to traverse a graph. it's uses queues to keeps track of which vertices to process next.

 steps:
-1. visit each verex adjanent to the current vertex. add the visited adjacent to the queue.
+1. visit each vertex adjanent to the current vertex. add the visited adjacent to the queue.
-2. if the current vertex has no unvisted adjancent, remove the next vertex from the queue and make it the current vertex.
+2. if the current vertex has no unvisited adjancent, remove the next vertex from the queue and make it the current vertex.
 3. repet step one on the next element in the queue

 efficiency: O(V+E)

-I have solve a challange using the BFS algorithm in bfs.py
+I have solve a challenge using the BFS algorithm in bfs.py

 ## Dijkstra’s Shortest Path Algorithm
 An algorithm to find the shortest path from a vertex to a desired location.